A5H73Y/Parkour/docs/tutorials/parkour-config.md

 # Configuration for the Items the Player receives when Joining a Course, also known as Parkour Tools
 # The Material can be set to AIR if not wanted
 ParkourTool:
+  # Ability to use items with any type of click (useful for Bedrock servers)
+  RemoveRightClickRestriction: false
+  # Take the Player back to the last achieved Checkpoint
   LastCheckpoint:
     Material: ARROW
     Slot: 0
+  # Toggle visibility of Players
   HideAll:
     Material: BONE
     Slot: 1